Coldwater Creek (clothing retailer)

-Coldwater Creek is an American catalog and online retailer of women’s apparel, accessories, shoes and home décor.
-The company offered a variety of women’s clothing in misses, petite and women’s plus sizes.
+Coldwater Creek is an American retailer of women's apparel, accessories, shoes and home décor.
+The company sells women's clothing in misses, petite and women's plus sizes.

 History

-From startup to profitability (1984 to 1986)
+From startup to profitability (1984–1986)

 In 1984, Dennis and Ann Pence relocated from Manhattan to the resort town of Sandpoint in northern Idaho to start a direct mail business.
 They bootstrapped the business with savings of only $40,000.
 Early catalogs were printed in one color by the local newspaper.
-In the early days the two founders did everything, putting an extension cord on their telephone so they could take customer orders throughout the tiny condo they worked from.

 The first four-color catalog, called Northcountry, was published in 1985.
-Writing and design were handled in house, leveraging Ann's background as a Copy Director for Macy's.
-Northcountry took a very unusual approach, showing apparel without models and describing product with very colorful prose.
+Writing and design were handled in house, leveraging Ann's background as a copy director for Macy's.
+Northcountry took the then-unusual approach of depicting apparel without models and describing products with colorful prose.
 By 1986 the company had achieved profitability and had fewer than 10 employees.